-- a) the identification and implementation of best and promising practices, innovative policies, cost-effective approaches and research results on prevention of non-communicable diseases and risk factors common to NCDs including cancer, including in vulnerable populations; this may include NCDs other than those identified under the five strands of the 'Healthier Together' EU NCD initiative; - b) development of integrated and coherent policy approaches to key NCD prevention and promotion challenges, such as those that affect particularly vulnerable groups, including children and young people, as well as the elderly; - c) support on the implementation of the planned revised Council Recommendation on Smoke-free Environments and related guidelines, designing and transferring best practices and innovative approaches with the overall goal of protecting people in the
+- a) the identification and implementation of best and promising practices, innovative policies, cost-effective approaches and research results on prevention of non-communicable diseases and risk factors common to NCDs including cancer, including in vulnerable populations; this may include NCDs other than those identified under the five strands of the 'Healthier Together' EU NCD initiative; - b) development of integrated and coherent policy approaches to key NCD prevention and promotion challenges, such as those that affect particularly vulnerable groups, including children and young people, as well as the elderly; - c) support on the implementation of the planned revised Council Recommendation on Smoke-free Environments and related guidelines, designing and transferring best practices and innovative approaches with the overall goal of protecting people in the d) support for the identification and piloting of best and promising practices, innovative approaches and evidence-based brief interventions that contribute to reducing alcohol consumption and related harm especially among young people and vulnerable groups, including the elderly.

 This includes a target to achieve a relative reduction of at least 10% in the harmful use of alcohol by 2025.
 The WHO Sustainable Development Goals (SDG Target 3.4).